DirectoryTree/LdapRecord-Docs/laravel/v3/auth/restricting-login.md

 ## Using Only Manually Imported Users

-To enforce only [manually imported LDAP users](/docs/laravel/v2/importing) who exist inside of your database to sign in to your application, you must use an [authentication rule](/docs/laravel/v2/auth/configuration#rules).
+To enforce only [manually imported LDAP users](/docs/laravel/v2/importing) who exist inside your database to sign in to your application, you must use an [authentication rule](/docs/laravel/v2/auth/configuration#rules).

 LdapRecord-Laravel includes this authentication rule out-of-the-box: